asurak/algoliasearch-client-readme-generator/include/templates/README.md

 **&lt;/New JavaScript clients&gt;**
 <% end -%>

+<% if swift? -%>
+**&lt;Welcome Objective-C developers&gt;**

+In July 2015, we release a new version of our Swift client able to work with Swift and Objective-C.

+If you were using our Objective-C client, [read the migration guide](https://github.com/algolia/algoliasearch-client-swift/wiki/Migration-guide-from-Objective-C-to-Swift-API-Client).

+The Objective-C API Client is still supported and can be found [here](https://github.com/algolia/algoliasearch-client-objc).

+**&lt;/Welcome Objective-C developers&gt;**
+<% end -%>

+<% if objc? -%>
+**&lt;Welcome Swift developers&gt;**

+In June 2015, we release our [Swift API Client](https://github.com/algolia/algoliasearch-client-swift).

+It is able to work with Swift and Objective-C. If you plan to use Swift in your project, please use it since we don't support Swift in our Objective-C API Client.

+The Objective-C API Client is still supported and updated.

+**&lt;/Welcome Swift developers&gt;**
+<% end -%>

 <%#    ************************** INTRO ********************************** %>

 [Algolia Search](http://www.algolia.com) is a hosted full-text, numerical, and faceted search engine capable of delivering realtime results from the first keystroke.